Erik Peper and Richard Harvey

 The risk of becoming sick with COVID-19 can only occur if you are exposed to the coronavirus and the competency of your immune system.
 This can be expressed in the following equation.This equation suggests two strategies to reduce risk: reduce coronavirus load/exposure and strengthen the immune system.

-What can you do to reduce the dose of virus exposure
+How to reduce the coronavirus load/dose of virus exposure

 Assume that everyone is contagious even though they may appear healthy.
-Research suggests that people are already contagious before developing symptoms or are asymptomatic carriers who do not get sick and thereby unknowingly spread the virus.
+Research suggests that people are already contagious before developing symptoms or are asymptomatic carriers who do not get sick and thereby unknowingly spread the virus (Furukawa, Brooks, Sobel, 2020).
 Dutch researchers have reported that, “The proportion of pre-symptomatic transmission was 48% for Singapore and 62% for Tianjin, China (Ganyani et al, 2020).
 Thus, the intervention to isolate people who have symptoms of COVID-19 (fever, dry cough, etc.) most likely will miss the asymptomatic carriers who may infect the community without awareness.
 Only if you have been tested, do you know if you been exposed or recovered from the virus.
-To reduce exposure the dose of virus exposure, do the following.
+To reduce exposure to the virus, avoid the “Three C’s” — closed spaces with poor ventilation, crowded places and close contact—and do the following:

 - Follow the public health guidelines:

 - Increase fresh air to reduce virus concentration.
-By increasing the fresh outside air circulation, you dilute the virus concentration that may be shed by an infected asymptomatic or sick person.
+The CDC recommends ventilation with 6 to 12 room air changes per hour for effective air disinfection (Nardell & Nathavitharana, 2020).
+By increasing the fresh outside air circulation, you dilute the virus concentration that may be shed by an infected asymptomatic or sick person (Qian & Zheng, 2018).
 Thus, if you are exposed to the virus, you may receive a lower dose and increase the probability that you experience a milder version of the disease.
+Almost all people who contract COVID-19 are exposed indoors to the virus.
+In the contact tracing study of 1245 confirmed cases in China, only a single outbreak of two people occurred in an outdoor environment (Qian et al, 2020).
 To increase fresh air (this assumes that outside air is not polluted), explore the following:

 - Open the windows to allow cross ventilation through your house or work setting.
 One of the major reasons that the flu season spikes in the winter is that people congregate indoors to escape weather extremes.
 People keep their windows closed to conserve heat and reduce heating bill costs.
 Lack of fresh air circulation increases the viral density and risk of illness severity (Foster, 2014).